-Before traveling to Brunei, I already knew that the number one thing to do there was visiting the Ulu Temburong National Park.
-After all, it is one of Brunei’s main sights, and for a nature lover like me, a trip to the park was the highlight of my Brunei trip.
-The park covers 50,000 hectares of pristine rainforest and is full of rare plants and over 40 butterfly species.
+Before traveling to Brunei, I already knew that the number one thing to do there was visiting Ulu Temburong National Park.
+It’s one of the country’s main attractions, and for a nature lover like me, it turned out to be the highlight of my trip.
+The park covers 50,000 hectares of pristine rainforest and is home to rare plants and more than 40 butterfly species.

 Booking the Tour

-The park is huge, but only a small fraction of it is open for tourists, and the only access there is by boat, so the most common way to visit the park is with a tour.
-You can either choose a day trip (like I did) or opt for a multi-day trip.
+The park is massive, but only a small fraction is open to visitors—and the only way to get there is by boat.
+That’s why the most common way to visit is through a guided tour.
+You can choose between a day trip (like I did) or a multi-day experience.

-The day I arrived in Brunei, I checked out tour companies’ addresses online and headed for the first one: BorneoGuide.
-Their office is located in the city center, near the central bus station.
-The cost is $125 for a day-trip when you book for more than two people.
-They also offer a “Complete rainforest experience” where you spend two nights in the park.
-But this time, a day trip was enough for me.
-After all, it included all of the highlights of the park, like the canopy walk and waterfall swim.
-Also, all transport, water and food were included in the price.
+On my first day in Brunei, I looked up some tour companies online and headed to the first one: BorneoGuide, whose office is conveniently located in the city center near the main bus station.
+A day trip costs $125 per person when booking for two or more people.
+They also offer a “Complete Rainforest Experience”, which includes two nights in the park.
+But this time for me, a day trip was enough—it covered all the highlights, such as the canopy walk and a refreshing waterfall swim.
+The package also included transportation, drinking water, and meals.

-I hadn’t done that much research about the different tour companies beforehand, but I was happy with my choice.
-BorneoGuide is an eco-friendly tour company employing local people in Temburong and offering overnight stays at their Sumbiling Eco Village.
+I hadn’t done much research on different operators beforehand, but I was very happy with my choice.
+BorneoGuide is an eco-friendly company that employs local people from Temburong and also offers overnight stays at their Sumbiling Eco Village.

-If you are traveling during the high season, I would recommend booking the tour ahead by emailing the tour company.
+If you’re visiting during the high season, I recommend booking your tour in advance by emailing the company.

-The day started at 7:30 am when the driver picked us up from our hotel.
-We picked up three more people on the way to the jetty: an elderly German lady and two Japanese women (mother and daughter, I assume).
+The day started at 7:30 a.m. when our driver picked us up from the hotel.
+Along the way, we collected three more travelers: an elderly German lady and two Japanese women—a mother and daughter, I assumed.

-At the jetty, we were met with a local woman who was helping us with the boat tickets.
-We were told that the next speedboat is full, and we would have to wait for another boat that leaves in an hour.
-I’m was a little baffled why she didn’t buy the tickets beforehand, but I guess when you have been traveling for long enough, it has become a norm that things never go as smoothly as they would in your home country.
+At the jetty, we met a local woman who was helping us with the boat tickets.
+She explained that the next speedboat was already full and that we’d have to wait an hour for the following one.
+I was a bit baffled as to why she hadn’t bought the tickets in advance, but after traveling for so long, I’ve learned that things rarely run as smoothly as they would back home.

-Around nine o’clock, we boarded a small speedboat and started our 45-minute boat trip to Bangar, the only town in Temburong.
-The boat trip already got me excited as we first went through Brunei River, then the ocean and finally the small river channels of Temburong River.
+Around nine o’clock, we finally boarded a small speedboat for the 45-minute journey to Bangar, the only town in Temburong.
+The ride itself was already a highlight—first gliding along the Brunei River, then crossing a stretch of ocean, and finally winding through the narrow river channels of the Temburong River.

-In Bangar, we were greeted by Seha, a lovely young woman who would be our tour guide for the day.
-We soon learned that unlike most of the women in the west of Brunei, she is not Muslim but instead a member of Iban tribe.
-It was fascinating to hear her stories and learn more about her culture and traditions during the day.
+In Bangar, we were greeted by Seha, a lovely young woman who would be our guide for the day.
+We soon learned that, unlike most women in western Brunei, she wasn’t Muslim but a member of the Iban tribe.
+Listening to her stories and learning about her culture and traditions throughout the day was fascinating.

-The first thing we did in Bangar was to buy some snacks at the market, and then we continued driving to Sumbiling Eco Village, where BorneoGuide has their park lodge.
-Seha explained to us that the grounds were actually her ancestral village, and her relatives had made a deal with BorneoGuide.
-BorneoGuide rented the land and also hired the local Iban people to work for them.
+Our first stop in Bangar was the local market to grab some snacks before heading to Sumbiling Eco Village, where BorneoGuide has its lodge.
+Seha explained that the grounds had once been her ancestral village, and that her relatives had reached an agreement with BorneoGuide: the company would rent the land and employ local Iban people.

-At the Eco Village, we ate our snacks for breakfast (delicious fried bananas and vegetables) and had a short briefing about the day’s schedule.
-There was also a chance to use the toilet and refill water bottles.
-After seeing the lodge, I kind of regretted not booking the multi-day trip as the place looked so lovely and peaceful nestled among the rainforest, river flowing just next to it.
+At the Eco Village, we enjoyed our breakfast snacks—delicious fried bananas and vegetables—and had a short briefing about the day’s schedule.
+There was also time to use the toilet and refill our water bottles.
+The lodge looked so peaceful, tucked away in the rainforest with a river flowing right beside it, that I almost regretted not booking the multi-day trip.

 Ulu Temburong Canopy Walk

-The highlight of the trip was definitely the famous Ulu Temburong Canopy Walk.
-After the boat ride, we started our climb of around 800 stairs up to the canopy walk.
+The highlight of the trip was without a doubt the famous Ulu Temburong Canopy Walk.
+After the boat ride, we began the climb—about 800 steps leading up to the canopy walkway.

-The climb seemed pretty easy at first, but soon the humid and hot weather hit me, and I was sweating like this was the worst workout of my life.
-Luckily, there were four “rest stops” along the way with benches to sit and catch your breath.
+At first, the climb felt easy, but the humid, hot weather quickly caught up with me.
+I was sweating like it was the hardest workout of my life.
+Thankfully, there were four rest stops along the way with benches where we could sit and catch our breath.

-We were told that there couldn’t be more than five people at a time on the canopy walk and no more than two people at a time on the towers and walkaways.
+Safety rules were strict—no more than five people at a time on the walkway, and no more than two people at once on the towers.
+Luckily, besides our group, there was no one else around, so we had the canopy walk entirely to ourselves.

-The canopy walk is definitely not the place for someone with the fear of heights, but for everyone else, the views are worth every effort.
-I couldn’t stop admiring the beautiful views, but finally, after spending quite a lot of time in the first tower, I climbed down and spent some more time taking pictures of the walkaways.
+The canopy walk is definitely not for anyone with a fear of heights, but for everyone else, the effort is absolutely worth it.
+I couldn’t stop admiring the view, and after spending a long time on the first tower, I eventually climbed down and wandered along the walkways, taking plenty of photos.

 Waterfall Swim